brunorigal/autograd-minimize/README.md

 >>> -1.6946999359390702e-12
 ```

 Let's now try to do matrix factorization.
-In this case it is much easier to deal with a function with two inputs, where the input should be a dict or a list with a similar singature as the function:
+In this case it is much easier to deal with a function with two inputs, where the input should be a dict or a list with a similar signature as the function:

 ```
 shape = (10, 15)